MSClark/my-sick-fits/notes/javaNotes.md

 invoking static overidden methods on child objects will result in calling the parent method. in the case of `A a = new B(); a.run();` if A and B have the `run` method as static, A's run will be called

+cannot use more restrictive access modifiers for child entities

+in java 8 interfaces can have default methods and static methods.
+This was added so you can update or expand an interface without breaking everything implementing it. default methods just specify an implementation.
+Static methods are the same as default methods, except they cant be overriden

+if you implement two interfaces that have the same method signature but you override it then it wont error out

+annanamous objects: ex. new A.show(); creates obj in heap but not reference variable in stack and will have default obj values.
+Only good if youre going to use an obj once and never again.